 Alison loves any and all activities that include dogs and their people!
 Her love for working

-with animals began early in a local animal shelter, Greenville Zoo and later as a veterinary technician at the Animal Emergency Clinic.
+with animals began early in a local animal shelter, Greenville Zoo and later as a veterinary assistant at the Animal Emergency Clinic.